Dowsing and Hartmann Lines.

 Of course, these knots do not always have the same effects.
 Still, according to Dr. Hartmann, 70% of diseases are contracted due to the electromagnetic influences we are exposed to.

 Think about it when you rearrange the inside of your home – and your garden too.

 I’m saying this because the Hartmann knots influence all forms of life – even the lives of animals and plants.
-A tree in your garden may seem to be a bit distorted, but in fact it might just be trying to avoid an electromagnetic knot on which it is growing.
-And if a plant seems to be in a bad state in spite of your best efforts, there is no use in replace it with another since it will suffer the same fate.
+A tree in your garden may seem to be a bit distorted, but in fact, it might just be trying to avoid an electromagnetic knot on which it is growing.
+And if a plant seems to be in a bad state in spite of your best efforts, there is no use in replacing it with another since it will suffer the same fate.
 Instead, place it somewhere else and see if it works.